andrewstarritt/quaternion/README.md

 q should be a rotation quaternion.
 This method may raise a ValueError if q is not a rotation quaternion.

+This should not be confused with the polor co-ordinate form phase (aka argument) angle.

+### <span style='color:#00c000'>angle</span>

+q.axis () returns the normalised axis of q, where q should be a rotation quaternion.
+This is essentially identical to the maths function Quaternion.axis (q)

 ### <span style='color:#00c000'>rotate</span>

 q.rotate (point, origin=None) -> point, where q is a rotation number,